nsacyber/HIRS/docs/install/index.md

 If you are new to HIRS and want a step-by-step tutorial, it is best to start with the [Getting Started](../started/index.md) page.

+If you are interested in building from source, check out the bottom of the installation pages for the ACA or the provisioner.

 !!! info

     The project can be found on [GitHub :fontawesome-solid-external-link:](https://github.com/nsacyber/HIRS){:target="_blank"}.